-The block ciphers 3-key TDES and AES in CBC mode is are designed to provide semantic security in the presence of adversaries launching chosen-message and chosen-ciphertext attacks.
-The XOR encryption scheme is designed to provide semantic security when used to encrypt a single message in the presence of adversaries only capable of launching only passive attacks.
+The block ciphers 3-key TDES and AES in CBC mode are designed to provide semantic security in the presence of adversaries launching chosen-message and chosen-ciphertext attacks.
+The XOR encryption scheme is designed to provide semantic security when used to encrypt a single message in the presence of adversaries only capable of launching passive attacks.
 (Although this limits use of the XOR encryption scheme in general, it is sufficient for the purposes of building ECIES.)

 The requirements above apply to ECIES.
-Other symmetric encryption schemes may be used in elsewhere in the system.
+Other symmetric encryption schemes may be used elsewhere in the system.
 In general uses of CBC mode, the IV should be chosen as an unpredictable value.
 Likewise, in general use of CTR mode, the ICB should be selected securely.
-(Note that this document does not suggest that other symmetric encryption schemes should not be used elsewhere in a system - it merely says that only the symmetric encryption schemes listed above should be used to build ECIES.)

-For clarity in the remainder of this standardsection, the generic operation of the symmetric encryption schemes by U and V is described so that the use of the schemes can be specified precisely later on.
+For clarity in the remainder of this standard, the generic operation of the symmetric encryption schemes by U and V is described so that the use of the schemes can be specified precisely later on.
 The setup procedure is described in Section 3.8.1, the key deployment procedure is specified in Section 3.8.2, the encryption operation is specified in Section 3.8.3, and the decryption operation is specified in Section 3.8.4.